 Definitely.
 As compared to other tailors in their price range, Meiko Tailor doesn’t possess the swankiest storefront, or the strongest social media presence.
 Instead, what they have going for them is Uncle Chung’s experience and expertise – craftsmanship is their raison d’etre.
 With their in-house production capabilities, as well as Uncle Chung personally overseeing the measurement and fitting process for most customers, Meiko Tailor has one of the highest standards of consistency that I’ve seen thus far.
 In fact, whilst I was there, I saw a customer who brought in a suit he had done with Meiko Tailor 9 years ago to get altered – that to me, was a testament that their suits lasts.
 With Adele bringing a modern sense of style to her father’s business, I think Meiko Tailor presents a great blend of style and substance.

-Update: Part 2 of my Meiko Tailor review can be read here.
+Read Part 2 of the review here.

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!